alexbull1999/MaiSON_Chatbot/docs/api_usage.md

 ### Property Chat

-Send a property-specific message to the chatbot:
+Send a property-specific message to the chatbot.
+This endpoint supports bidirectional communication between buyers and sellers:

 ```bash
 POST /api/v1/chat/property